ibm-cloud-docs/dns/using-the-dns-interface.md

 1. From your browser, open the [{{site.data.keyword.cloud}} console](https://{DomainName}/) and log in to your account.
 1. From the dashboard, click the Menu icon ![Menu icon](../icons/icon_hamburger.svg) and select **Classic Infrastructure** to get to the Classic Infrastructure landing page.
 1. In the Classic Infrastructure navigation, select **Network > DNS > Reverse Records**.
-1. In the list menu, either select or type the IP address for which you wish to change reverse DNS, then select **View IP**
+1. In the list menu, either select or type the IP address for which you want to change reverse DNS, then select **View IP**
-1. To add the record, enter the Hostname you want to use for the reverse DNS entry.
+1. To add the record, enter the Hostname that you want to use for the reverse DNS entry.
 1. Set the TTL (Time to Live) for the record.
 1. After you are certain of the information, select **Save**.